NethermindEth/juno/vm/rust/benches/README.md

 To replay both the VM and Native recorded transaction in a benchmark:
 - `JUNO_RECORD_DIR=./record_mainnet BENCH_BLOCK=BLOCK_NUMBER cargo bench`

+To to profile with [pprof](https://github.com/google/pprof)
+- Use `--profile-time` to skip analysis and storing, and run the benchmark for a set amount of time expressed in seconds.
+The benchmark will repeat until the timer has been reached.
+- `JUNO_RECORD_DIR=./record_mainnet BENCH_BLOCK=BLOCK_NUMBER cargo bench --profile-time 120`

  To profile a benchmark with samply:
 - Get [samply](https://github.com/mstange/samply) for profiling
 - Filter the benchmark to the one you want to run.
 See `blockifier-perf` for the possible benchmarks and the filter remark below.